modelsconf2018/modelsconf2018.github.io/program/tutorials/index.md

 Model-based development is his main research interest.

-**[Sebastian Voss](https://www.fortiss.org/en/about-us/people/sebastian-voss/)** has done his PhD in the avionic context at Airbus in the Sensors, Electronics & Systems Integra- tion department.
+**[Sebastian Voss](https://www.fortiss.org/en/about-us/people/sebastian-voss/)** has done his PhD in the avionic context at Airbus in the Sensors, Electronics & Systems Integration department.
 Previously, he worked at Daimler research & development.
 At fortiss, he is heading the Model-based Systems Engineering department and the Embedded Systems Software Engineering Institute (ESSEI).
 His research interests